5:15am PT by Lesley Goldberg

 Studio: Warner Bros.
 TV, CBS TV Studios

-Untitled Arrow spinoff (will air as a planted episode in the final season)
+Untitled Arrow spinoff (aka Green Arrow & The Canaries, aired as a planted episode in the final season)

 Logline: Spinoff following the women of Arrow: Katherine McNamara's Mia Smoak/Green Arrow and the Canaries, Katie Cassidy's Laurel Lance and Juliana Harkavy's Dinah Drake.